Constant-approximation algorithms for highly connected multi-dominating sets in unit disk graphs: Primal-dual algorithm for the weighted problem

 Thus, $|\{v \in \tilde{S} \colon d_{\tau}(v) \geq 1\}| \leq 3|\Mfam_{\tau}|-1$, and $d_{\tau}(v) \leq 5$ for each $v \in \tilde{S}$, and the lemma has been proven. \end{proof}

-\begin{theorem} If $\Ffam$ is an uncrossable family of demand cuts, there exists a $15$-approximation algorithm for finding a minimum weight node set that covers all demand cuts in $\Ffam$. \end{theorem} \begin{proof} We will prove that the algorithm presented above is a $15$-approximation algorithm.
+\begin{theorem} If $\Ffam$ is a $T$-intersecting uncrossable family of demand cuts on a unit disk graph, there exists a $15$-approximation algorithm for finding a minimum weight node set that covers all demand cuts in $\Ffam$. \end{theorem} \begin{proof} We will prove that the algorithm presented above is a $15$-approximation algorithm.
 By definition, the algorithm computes a feasible solution $\tilde{S}$ to the problem, and a solution $y \in \Rset_+^{\Ffam}$ is a feasible solution to \eqref{eq.dual-lp}.
 Since $\sum_{X \in \Ffam}y(X)$ is a lower bound on the optimal value, it suffices to prove that $\sum_{v \in \tilde{S}}w(v) \leq 15\sum_{X \in \Ffam}y(X)$.

 When the increase phase terminates, $y$ satisfies $\sum_{X \in \Ffam}y(X)= \int_0^{\Delta} |\Mfam_{\tau}| d\tau$.
 Moreover, for each node $v \in V \setminus T$ and $\tau \in [0,\Delta]$, $\frac{d}{d\tau} \sum_{X \in \Ffam\colon v \in \Gamma(X)}y(X)=d_{\tau}(v)$ holds.
 For each $v \in \tilde{S}$, $w(v) = \int_{0}^{\Delta} d_{\tau}(v) d\tau$ holds, because $w(v)=\sum_{X \in \Ffam \colon v \in \Gamma(X)}y(X)$ holds when the algorithm terminates.
 By Lemma~\ref{lem.degree}, $\sum_{v \in \tilde{S}}w(v) = \sum_{v \in \tilde{S}}\int_0^{\Delta} d_{\tau}(v)d\tau \leq 15 \int_0^{\Delta} |\Mfam_{\tau}| d\tau = 15\sum_{X \in \Ffam}y(X)$. \end{proof}